ThisIsAntonio/FullStackOpen/part0/Diagram_0.4.md

-# Sequence Diagram for Exercise 0.4
+# Sequence Diagram for Exercise 0.4: New note diagram

 ```mermaid
 sequenceDiagram